kupehtci/DOCUMENTATION/AWS/AWS - S3.md

 It is enabled by selecting "Default Encryption" at the S3 bucket level.

+> Take into account that S3 rotates the key automatically without notifying and key usage and rotation doesn't have integration with CloudTrail.

 ## S3 Encryption with SSE-KMS

 AWS KMS [^1]

+---
 ## S3 Headers

 You can add headers to S3 objects such as `Cache-Control` or `Expires` as they are reachable through an URI[^1].